 03/14/2016 by Cristiano Bonino 0 Comments

-Sardinian Mirto by the 100% Sardinian Simone Scalas
+By the 100% Sardinian and friend Simone Scalas.

 In Sardinia our friend Simone uses the local Mirto wild berries to make his signature digestif!
 You might enjoy this recipe on our tours in Sardinia, or in other regions, given how popular this beverage is all across Italy!